Delaware corrections officers held hostage at prison

 Story highlights

-- The incident that led to the hostage stand-off in the Delaware prison happened this morning
+- Wednesday morning incident leads to hostage standoff in the Delaware prison

-The James T. Vaughn Correctional Center in Smyrna, Delaware, went under lockdown earlier Wednesday as police responded to the hostage situation inside the facility, according to Jayme Gravell with the Delaware Department of Corrections.
+- One employee is released about four hours after he was taken hostage

-Geoff Klopp, president of the Correctional Officers Association of Delaware, confirmed the hostages are corrections officers but would not say how many officers are being held hostage.
+(CNN)Four corrections employees were still being held hostage Wednesday hours after a standoff unfolded at a Delaware prison, according to the Delaware State Police.

-"It's a very scary situation right now," Klopp said.
+It is unknown if there are any other injuries, said Bratz, but FBI and Delaware state police are continuing negotiations.

-Citing the officers association, CNN-affiliate KYW said four guards and one counselor were taken hostage by inmates.
-One of the guards has been released, the station reported.
+"It's a very scary situation right now," Geoff Klopp, president of the Correctional Officers Association of Delaware, said earlier during the standoff.

-The Kent County Fire Department responded to the prison around 11:30 a.m. after an alarm was sounded, KYW reported.
+The Kent County Fire Department responded to the prison around 11:30 a.m. after an alarm was sounded, CNN-affliate KYW reported.

 The correctional facility is about 90 miles east of Washington.